raspberrypilearning/the-all-seeing-pi/worksheet2.md

         )
     ```

 1. Add some more code inside the `send_tweet()` function to tweet the `output` picture.
-You can change the `message` if you want your tweet to say something different:
+You can change the text in your `message` code if you want your tweet to say something different:

     ```python
-    message = "The All Seeing Pi saw you!" with open(output, 'rb') as photo:
+    message = "The All-Seeing Pi saw you!" with open(output, 'rb') as photo:
         twitter.update_status_with_media(status=message, media=photo)
     ```

-1. Now find the code for the GUI where you create the `PushButton` for a new picture, and add another `PushButton` underneath it which will call the `send_tweet()` function when it is pressed:
+1. Now, find the code for the GUI where you create the `PushButton` for a new picture, and add another `PushButton` underneath it which will call the `send_tweet()` function when it is pressed:

     ```python
     tweet_pic = PushButton(app, send_tweet, text="Tweet picture")